 The nervous system and the psoas

 Being able to shift effortlessly between the states is part of a healthy and well functioning body.
 However, the body feels most at home in the parasympathetic state of relaxation.
-In this state most energy in the body will flow to the digestive organs and the muscles will be naturally toned and relaxed.
+In this state most of the energy in the body will flow to the digestive organs and the muscles will be naturally toned and relaxed.

 Whenever your body senses or experiences danger, it responds by going into a heightened state of activation.
 The psoas is the first muscular responder when you go into the sympathetic state.
 It contracts in reaction to danger in preparation to either flee or fight.
 When the danger passes and you feel safe again, you will go back into the parasympathetic state of relaxation and rest – as long as you release the tension.